 Current students can turn to either the faculty advisor in their program of study or to a career pathways advisor in the Student Services office for assistance.

 We recommend that you meet with your faculty advisor each semester to

 Not sure who your faculty advisor is?Your faculty advisor's name appears on the top of your registration statement, just to the right of your name.
 It is also available in the "My Profile" section of WebAdvisor.
 If you do not have a designated faculty advisor, please submit a Declaration or Change of Major Form to Records and Registration.

 Students may work with other advisors at different points in their academic career, depending upon their needs.
-In addition to admissions and academic advising, Edison State provides
+In addition to career pathways and academic advising, Edison State provides

 You chose Edison State Community College to begin your college career.
 If you decide that you want to continue your education—our advisors and the following advising services are available to assist you with the transition.

 Start at Edison State and transfer your coursework for another degree.
 Edison State's small class sizes and affordable tuition make it easy to launch your bachelor's degree close to home.

 Edison State's "2 + 2 University Transfer" degrees are your gateway to over 250 bachelor's degrees at Ohio's public and private universities, as well as to colleges across the United States.